makbit/EFR732-Bletooth/README.md

 # EFR732-Bluetooth
-EFR732 - is a multi-protocol radio board based on the [EFR32MG1P732F256GM32 @40MHz MCU](https://www.silabs.com/wireless/zigbee/efr32mg1-series-1-socs/device.efr32mg1p732f256gm32) from SiliconLabs in QFN32 package.
-Now this is MCU is announced as deprecated. :-(
+EFR732 - is a multi-protocol radio board based on the [EFR32MG1P732F256GM32 @40MHz MCU](https://www.silabs.com/wireless/zigbee/efr32mg1-series-1-socs/device.efr32mg1p732f256gm32) from the SiliconLabs in the 5x5mm QFN32 package.
+Now this MCU is announced as deprecated. :disappointed:

 This MCU supports:
 * Bluetooth Smart (BLE),